zaleni/WSA/README.md

 - [x] Release TBot-SA1 policy code and finetuning scripts.
 - [x] Release TBot-SA1 pretraining scripts.
 - [ ] Release paper on arxiv and citation.
-- [ ] Release results and checkpoints on more benchmarks.
+- [ ] Release results and models on more benchmarks.
 - [ ] **[Coming soon] Release TBot-SA1-Wan model code, a 6B type of WSA model using Wan2.2 video model as backbone.**
 - [ ] **Release TBot-SA1-Wan model weights and results.**